progsysseminar15/progsys/writeups/Rosenblum91.md

 In the future, however, the use of NVM will probably be more and more prevalent.
 NVM provides persistent storage as disk does, but it is also byte-addressable and supports random-access with DRAM-like performance.
 Therefore, sequential writes are no-longer necessary and we only need to find available memory space.
 Based on the same reason, the copying during the storage reclamation also seems unnecessary.
 It would be interesting to know what additional complexities may incur using NVM with this storage mechanism.

+### Yifan Wu

+LFS took advantage of bigger disk bandwidth and larger main memories (buffering updates), and deals with FFS’ latency due to seeks and synchronous writes to metadata.
+LFS appends to a single log (disk), that way avoiding seeking (since it’s updated to the end of the log).
+The major challenges with this method is memory fragmentation and locating the most recent data.
+Finding data is solved by inode maps and segment summary (yay levels of indirection!), which conveniently is cached in memory.

+One big problem is cleaning, which has a high overhead.
+Another reason for why journaling file system may have been more popular could be the simplicity of JFS in general.
+Though LFS had a big memory advantage which should more important back then.

+In terms of the relevance for today, though the spread of NVM makes seek time more irrelevant, the side benefit of appending to the end is helpful for coordination/concurrency control in a distributed setting.

+As for my question, it would be great to talk about what people truly cared about when choosing FSs.